Pyleks/milestone-project-two/README.md

 #### CSS Reset
-Was acquired from github account from [DavidWells](https://gist.github.com/DavidWells/18e73022e723037a50d6) Which was modified version from the original [meyerweb](https://meyerweb.com/eric/tools/css/reset/).
+Was acquired from github account from [DavidWells](https://gist.github.com/DavidWells/18e73022e723037a50d6) which was modified version from the original [meyerweb](https://meyerweb.com/eric/tools/css/reset/).

 #### Looping Text
 This code was acquired from [stackoverflow](https://stackoverflow.com/questions/50495797/how-to-loop-changing-text-with-html-js)